× Redoubt Syllabi Policies Guides Vita History Dept

 • The Sack of Constantinople (I.M.S. sections IV and V)

-• 1 Dec The Papal Monarchy TBA
+29 April The Papal Monarchy

-Final Exam
+TBA Final Exam

 Academic Honesty

 Sadly, every year a few students attempt to submit work which is not their own.
 This act is, of course, the crime of plagiarism.
 Do not test your luck in this arena.
 The eventual odds are against you, and the penalties are unpleasant.
 Any student who submits plagiarized work will automatically fail the entire course.
 Previous students have found that I do not negotiate this point.
 If you're not sure what constitutes academic dishonesty, consult the student handbook, ask your instructors, or see my links to the problem.
+My AI policy runs parallel to my plagiarism policy: they are basically the same intellectual crime of using someone else's words as if they were your own.

 All other forms of cheating will be penalized to the fullest extent of university policies.